Which MacBook should I buy?

 Last year's first iteration of the 12-inch MacBook reminded us of the original MacBook Air (known as the Rev A).
 It also cost a premium, and had very little initial power.
 But over time it transformed into faster, and cheaper, workhorse.
 The MacBook is improving, and will continue to do so, but for now it's really not powerful enough to justify its price tag.

 That brings the grand total of Mac laptops to 12.
 However, there are also build-to-order options so you can spec out the Mac laptop of your dreams at the checkout if you order online.

 You could also watch this video where we discuss whether you should buy the 13-inch MacBook Pro with Retina display, or the slightly cheaper 13-inch MacBook Air.

 Which MacBook should I buy for portability?

-The new 12in MacBook is the lightest and thinnest MacBook available, with a height of 0.35-1.31cm and a weight of 0.92kg.
+The 12in MacBook is the lightest and thinnest MacBook available, with a height of 0.35-1.31cm and a weight of 0.92kg.
 However, there are sacrifices to be made in terms of power, this being Apple's lowest specced computer.
-It's also one of the most expensive Macs, so not one for the budget conscious.
+It's also one of the most expensive Macs, so not one for the budget-conscious.

 Both these Macs could be slightly limiting due to their diminutive screen size.
 The 11in MacBook is the more limiting of the two, however.
 The actual screen size of the smallest MacBook Air is 11.6 inches, which is just 1.9 inches bigger (diagonally) than the iPad Air.
 Some people find the dimensions of the MacBook Air screen restrictive too, because the display is shallower than any other Mac due to it being 16:9 rather than 16:10, which is a more normal laptop screen aspect ratio.